Dimitris Giarmenitis: 2011 to present

 In 2011, Giarmenitis decided to step off his positions as a chairman of IFPI/Grammo and managing director of SME Greece in order to continue his career as the general manager of the Greek non-profit music licensing organization for the collective management of neighbouring rights of singers, musicians and producers, GEA-Grammo, Erato, Apollon.

-In the past 13 years, Giarmenitis managed to substantially contribute in the music rights landscape.
-As the general manager of GEA, due to his management, guidance and development of key partners, he is continuously pushing his team to reach new heights.
-His contribution to GEA-Grammo, Erato, Apollon. has made possible for professionals, owners and beneficiaries to rest assured, that the money collected by each business is irrevocably distributed each month, since 2012, to GEAs beneficiary member-organizations GRAMMO, ERATO, APOLLON.
-GEA, with Dimitris C.Giarmenitis in charge, has distributed 94 collections achieving a 405% growth since GEAs first year while having licensed almost 50.000 business.
+In the past 13 years, Giarmenitis managed to substantially contribute in the music rights landscape as the general manager of GEA.
+His contribution to GEA-Grammo, Erato, Apollon has made possible for professionals, owners and beneficiaries to rest assured, that the money collected by each business is irrevocably distributed each month, since 2012, to GEAs beneficiary member-organizations GRAMMO, ERATO, APOLLON.
+GEA, with Giarmenitis in charge, has distributed 94 collections achieving a 405% growth since GEAs first year while having licensed almost 50,000 business.
 All the above were accomplished during the country's worst financial period, along with the revocation of AEPI's license which damaged the music rights landscape even more.
-Despite all the aforementioned challenges, he remains committed to maintain and further develop a work culture that is unbiased and considerate to all, by focusing on key areas such as, recruitment, developing, rewarding as well as addressing the issue of equality and diversity.
-Furthermore understanding the value of big data at strategic planning and development, he has emphasized, from the beginning, at the necessity of kpis in evaluating procedures, as well as continuously pushing forward at incorporating new reporting and ai tools, being always one step ahead.
+Furthermore, understanding the value of big data at strategic planning and development, he has emphasized, from the beginning, at the necessity of kpis in evaluating procedures, as well as continuously pushing forward at incorporating new reporting and AI tools, being always one step ahead.